caphector/duetmonitor/README.md

 printcontol - functionally similar to a service start/stop script.
 Can pause/resume/cancel a print and set LEDs to on/off/50%.

 printmonitor - "Daemon" in the form of a looping script.
-Fetches status info from the Duet, runs it through statusparser, and snaps a photo with an OctoPrint-connected camera.
-Currently expects the camera on localhost.
+Calls handle_printing for all the interesting stuff.

 printstatus - Logs status, but different status than printmonitor.

-statusparser - parses the Duet JSON object and prints out the bed temp, head temp, currentl layer, and percent completion.
-More data will be added in the future, including estimated time to completion.

 I'm working on making this a more complete suite - I'd like to execute macros direct off the Duet via CLI, manage files, have persistient logs of print statistics, and add some form of timelapse feature.